 This latest update has added even more hi-res photos and downloads, including some new and updated chapters in ‘It Shouldn’t Happen to an Organist’, a collection of true stories and anecdotes from my career.
 There’s also a lot more in the way of sheet music for piano, keyboard and organ, updated teaching materials, new data files and many new mp3 audio files, including some archive material I thought had been lost forever!

-Hello, and a very warm welcome to my new look website.
+Hello, and a very warm welcome to my website.
 I will be updating the site on a regular basis, so I hope you'll come back from time to time to see what’s new.

 On the site you'll find plenty of information about me and my work, including a biography and several galleries of photos from across the years from the 1960s to the present day, plus links to some sites that I hope you may find interesting.
 There’s also a downloads page that has some teaching materials, anecdotes and humour, Yamaha keyboard data files and advice sheets, plenty of sheet music and lots of mp3 audio tracks and Youtube clips to stream or download.